XuShaoming/Programming_Language/C++/README.md

 # C++
 This repository includes the examples from the [C++ Quick Guide](https://www.tutorialspoint.com/cplusplus/cpp_quick_guide.htm)
-.Here I write my thoughts about specific language feature about C++.
+(STL part from [GeeksforGeeks](https://www.geeksforgeeks.org/the-c-standard-template-library-stl/)).Here I write my thoughts about specific language feature about C++.

 - [Reference](https://github.com/XuShaoming/Programming_Language/blob/master/C%2B%2B/play_reference.cpp) :
   - In swap case we can see the function that takes reference as parameters is simple than that takes the pointers.